 Solution.
-Use a quantum associative memory (QuAM) to prepare a superposition of basis encoded values in the same qubit register [Leymann and Barzen 2020b].
-In Fig. 3 this is illustrated for the three values x_1, x_2 and x_3 in binary format.
-Note that the resulting encoding is an equally weighted superposition of the basis encoded values, i.e., all amplitudes are of the same magnitude.
+Use a quantum associative memory (QuAM) to prepare a superposition of basis encoded values in the same qubit register [Leymann and Barzen 2020a].
+In Fig. 3 the encoding is illustrated for three values in binary format.
+Note that the quantum register is an equally weighted superposition of the basis encoded values.